How to Find Your Best Thermometer

 For the average woman, the standard basal body temperature lies between 96 and 99 degrees Fahrenheit.
 On the first day of ovulation, this temperature slightly rises to about half a degree.
 This increase in temperature, induced by a growth in the production of the progesterone hormone, creates a warmer and lusher environment for conception.
 They are accurate enough to measure this small temperature rise, allowing for an affordable and low-tech way to track ovulation.

 Although there is no particular way to prevent a fever, keeping your child healthy is critical.
 Fruits and vegetables can boost immune systems and fight infection and can reduce the risk of sickness.

 The basal body temperature, a measure of the normal temperature of an ordinary person upon waking, rises as a result of hormonal changes during ovulation.
 The ultra-sensitive basal thermometer is capable of monitoring these changes.
 Recording and taking your body temperature is a simple and easy method to monitor, allowing you to pinpoint the occurrence of ovulation.

 The digital ear thermometer is quick and accurate.
 Pull on the ear a little to the position.
 Since they’re so quick, these are a great option for little ones, but the end has to be inserted for an accurate reading.

 Wearable may be used continuously and don’t require awakening or disturbing the child.
 Their ability to monitor the fever can be helpful.
 Set your baby face up on the table.

-Although many fevers run their course without medical intervention, call your doctor right away if your baby is under 3 months and has a rectal thermometer reading of over 101.4°.
+Although many fevers run their course without medical intervention, call your doctor right away if your baby is under 3 months and has a rectal reading of over 101.4°.
 To the physician, any temperature above 101 ° warrants a call for the little ones between 3 to 6 months.
 No matter the age, call the doctor if your baby has a fever over 104°.

 Treatment for Fever